Overview

 Learning Options

-Combination of Full Time Learning (face-to-face)
+Combination of Full Time Learning (face-to-face) with E-Learning

 3 days

-Course Fees
+Bundled Course Fees

-Full Time Learning
+Full Time with E-Learning access

 Course Fees: SGD$ 350.00 (exclusive of GST)